quanghuynguyen1902/SpeechFinal/README.md

 * [Contributing](#contributing)

 ## About the project
-Banking Assistant is a application for the bank that helps bank's employee t
+Banking Assistant is a application for the bank that helps bank's employee to answer customer's questions.

 ### Built With
 This section should list any major frameworks that you built your project using.